 RHB Bank Thailand Operations calculates and reports its capital adequacy ratio for regulatory reporting purposes to Bank of Thailand on a monthly basis.
-In view of its small portfolio compared relatively to that of the overall portfolio of the Bank, RHB Bank Thailand Operations has adopted the Standardised Approach (£A) for the calculation of its credit and market risks, and the Basic Indicator Approach (£IA) for its operational risk.
+In view of its small portfolio compared relatively to that of the overall portfolio of the Bank, RHB Bank Thailand Operations has adopted the Standardised Approach ('SA') for the calculation of its credit and market risks, and the Basic Indicator Approach ('BIA') for its operational risk.

-Under the Bank of Thailand Notification No. SorNorSor.12/2555 Re: Regulations on Capital Supervision for Commercial Banks, dated 8th November 2012, and as a foreign commercial bank branch, RHB Bank Thailand Operations is required to maintain a minimum capital adequacy ratio of 8.5%.
+Under the Bank of Thailand's Notification No. SorNorSor.12/2555 Re: Regulations on Capital Supervision for Commercial Banks, dated 8th November 2012, and as a foreign commercial bank branch, RHB Bank Thailand Operations is required to maintain a minimum capital adequacy ratio of 8.5%.
+A foreign commercial bank's branch shall also maintain the capital conservation buffer ratio in addition to its minimum regulatory total capital ratio.
+As such, commercial banks shall gradually increase their capital ratio at least 0.625% a year starting from 1 January 2016 until the capital buffer ratio of at least 2.5% is reached on 1 January 2019.
+Therefore, when calculating the sum of minimum capital ratio and conservation buffer ratio, commercial banks must maintain the ratio of total capital to total risk-weighted assets as summarised in the table below: